GladyBarrios/Individual_Project_Austin_Animals/README.md

 ### Executive Summary

 Using the City of Austin public databases by downloading a csv file,and prepareing the data by removing nulls and creating dummy variables.
 Now it is time for exploration, by asking my inital questions and creating visualizations along with statistical test to find the asnwers to my questions.
 For all of my questions I was able to find a relationship between the variables in question to euthinization.
-Moving on I used only my numeric variables for Modeling, only to show that all of my classification models came up with the same output, to determine the best model I chose the easiest and least complicated model Decision Tree.
+Moving on I used only my numeric variables for Modeling, only to show that all of my classification models came up with the same output, to determine the best model I chose the easiest and least complicated model Decision Tree at a 96% accuracy level for predicting euthanization.

 ***